atick-faisal/label-studio/docs/source/tutorials/yolo.md

 * Video object tracking is a computationally intensive task.
 Small models like `yolov8n.pt` are recommended for real-time tracking, however, they may not be as accurate as larger models.

-* Label Studio has timeout limits for ML backend requests.
-You can adjust the timeout in the Label Studio backend settings.
+* Annotation Hub has timeout limits for ML backend requests.
+You can adjust the timeout in the Annotation Hub backend settings.

 <!-- TODO: https://github.com/HumanSignal/label-studio/pull/5414/files#diff-20432d8093df2c0400b0f41b004a6b772b856b985fa1f5fd1e1f909247c89fc6L30 -->